 As part of Abio’s transition to a Software as a Service (SaaS) company, we needed to develop a consistent, transparent, and fair pricing model that could work for clients of all sizes.

-The pricing challenge we ran into was that Abio is not just one service but many interconnected services in a single platform.
-These services complement one another; for instance, if you use Abio to generate and send out estimates, your estimate generates the budget for the job, allowing you to avoid duplicating your work.
+The pricing challenge we ran into was that Abio is not just a single service but many interconnected services housed in a single platform.
+These services complement one another; for instance, when you use Abio to generate and send out estimates, your estimate automatically generates the budget for the job, which avoids errors and saves you time.

-The one competing product that openly advertises its price is Payworks.
-Payworks isn’t construction enterprise software, it just does payroll.
+The one competing product that openly advertises its price is Payworks, which provides construction payroll only.
 Many construction companies pay for enterprise software, then they export their payroll data to a paid service like Payworks in order to send out all the pay cheques.
 Abio provides all these services in one package.

-- 1 active Abio user
+- Access for 1 Abio desktop user

-- 5 employees
+- 8 employees

 - 40 pay cheques per month